kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 > **Tip:** Use `e1000` model if your guest image doesn't ship with
 > virtio drivers.

-> **Note:** To configure the correct MTU on the interface, guest machines
-> need new enough virtio network driver that understands the data passed
-> into the guest via a PCI config register in the emulated device.
-> Or a DHCP client that is able to read the MTU from the DHCP server response.

-> **Note (Windows):** MTU has to be set manually using `netsh` or other tool on Windows guest non virtio interfaces
-> since the Windows DHCP client doesn't request/read the MTU.

 If `spec.domain.devices.interfaces` is omitted, the virtual machine is connected using the default pod network interface of `bridge` type.
 If you'd like to have a virtual machine instance without any network